artur-sannikov/high-performance-r/exercises/day2_exercises.md

 ### Ex 13 : foreach

-1. In the course project folder on Puhti `/scratch/project_2016453/shared_data` there is a folder `communities` that contains three .csv files.
-Copy this folder to your personal folder under `/scratch/project_2016453`.
+1. In the course project folder on Puhti `/scratch/project_2016453/shared_data` there is a folder `shared_data` that contains three .csv files.
+Copy this folder to your personal folder under `/scratch/project_2016453/your_folder/communities`.

 2. Start an RStudio session on the Puhti web interface (www.puhti.csc.fi) using the following resources: